-- 1. To be eligible for gaming licences, the group delivering the arts program or activity must: - a) actively encourage the public's participation in the program; - b) give the public opportunities to participate in the program; - c) promote the program or activity to the community; and - d) provide a public performance of the program or activity or provide training to the public in the program or activity. - 2.
+- 1. To be eligible for gaming licences, the group delivering the instructional arts program(s) or activity must: (Amended Mar 2018) - a) actively encourage the public's participation in the program(s); - b) give the public opportunities to participate in the program(s); - c) promote the program(s) or activity to the community; - d) provide public performance(s) of the program/activities, or provide training to the Alberta public in the program(s) or activities at reasonable/no cost; - e) provide regularly scheduled arts program(s); and - f) require that participants register for the program(s) - 2.
 Groups whose programs or activities do not provide a benefit to the public are not eligible for licensing.
 The process of creating original works of art does not constitute the delivery of a charitable program. - 3.
-Groups that deliver and/or operate public facilities in which visual, literary, or performing arts activities are undertaken may be eligible for licensing. - 4.
+Groups that deliver and/or operate public facilities in which visual, literary, or performing arts activities are primarily undertaken by amateurs may be eligible for licensing.
+(Amended Mar 2018) - 4.
 Groups that engage in art events or activities which generate income for the personal gain of the group's membership or others are not eligible for licensing. - 5.
-Groups charging a reasonable fee for admission when delivering their program(s) to the public, may be eligible for licensing as long as the revenues generated from admission fees or ticket sales are only used to cover the costs of production. - 6.
-Groups may use gaming proceeds to pay salaries, wages or fees of qualified professional artists if the duties: - a) performed are essential to the group's charitable program delivery; - b) are performed by a person with specialized qualifications; and c) cannot be reasonably performed by a volunteer.
+Groups charging a reasonable fee for admission when delivering their program(s) to the public, may be eligible for licensing as long as the revenues generated from admission fees or ticket sales are only used to cover the costs of production.